postgrespro/mamonsu/documentation/tools.md

                [connection_options]
 ```

-Generates a detailed report with information about the hardware, operating system, memory usage and other parameters of the monitored system, as well as PostgreSQL configuration.
+Generates a detailed report with information about the hardware, operating system, memory usage and other parameters of the monitored system, as well as PostgreSQL configuration, large tables and current locks.

 The following optional parameters customize the report: